Klein-Shen/cse15l-lab-reports/lab1.md

 2. C:\Users\NingqiShen\Desktop\hello\word\helloworld
 3. C:\Users\NingqiShen\Desktop\hello\word\helloworld
 ---

 > error:
-`cd` want to set a new location, but there are exceptions since the item is a file not a folder.
+If the `cd` command points to the correct path, the command will be executed, otherwise an error will be reported.

 ![image](https://github.com/Klein-Shen/cse15l-lab-reports/assets/165833763/77f6124d-974e-402f-b63b-55b2471af089)

 A path to a file as an argument for `cd` gave the exceptions and said that the path does not exist.
 Maybe I think the cd cannot open a file.

 > no error